aimcore/immos-script/README.md

 Ps : I did not make any of these scripts so dont blame me for these ugly ass sources lmao immos sources are always like this

 Disclaimer : Basically Stop being a bitch and be normal for once and stop trusting everyone with your scripts lol.
-Also im not gonna leak any names of the people that gave me these scripts cuz i aint no snitch like most if immos friends also pls stop being gay
+Also im not gonna leak any names of the people that gave me these scripts cuz i aint no snitch like most of immos friends also pls stop being gay

 Also i do not take any response of yalls account if you get banned by using any of this stuff just make sure you're not an ed and got anticheat bypass executed.